When the two of us were first together many years ago and we got into battles of control (like a lot of couples)…

 Two different people can be in the same situation and have two very different reactions.

 For example, two of our friends experience “backseat” drivers totally differently.

 One takes offence to suggestions about which route to take or when to change lanes.

-He takes it as criticism and that it’s a judgement about his driving.
+He takes it as criticism and that it’s a judgment about his driving.
 So there’s an argument.

 The other friend doesn’t take offence to driving suggestions and sometimes takes them, sometimes not.
 He isn’t bothered by the “backseat” driving because he doesn’t take it as criticism.

 Both have people in the car who want to tell them how to drive but one person doesn’t take it personally and the other makes up stories about what the suggestions mean.

 And it usually means that something is lacking within him which isn’t true.

 It just means there are two people in the car with different ideas about the situation.